-Table 22 - XSet Naming Behavior on Commit AOOL nanning Denavior U II 00111111
+Table 22 - XSet Naming Behavior on Commit

 When an XSet instance that is associated with a XUID is committed to an XSystem, it shall not create a new XSet.
 However, when an XSet instance that has no XUID is committed, it shall create a new XSet with a new XUID.
 The previous XSet (if any) shall remain in the XSystem, unchanged and addressable with the previous XUID.
 XSet.commit shall not remove the previous XSet (if one exists).